jlevy/kmd/README.md

 formatted HTML, or perform numerous other content-related tasks possible by orchestrating AI tools in the right ways.

+## Background

+I'd like to give a little motivation for experimenting with Kmd and why I think it's potentially so useful.
+But if you want to just try it, jump to [Getting Started](#getting-started)!

 The goals of Kmd are:

 - **Make simple tasks simple:** Doing a simple thing (like transcribing a video or